martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 If a peer does support HTTP-layer certificate authentication, it uses the setting to communicate its acceptable hash and signature algorithm.

-The setting value is a bitmap, with each set bit reflecting an acceptable signing algorithm for provided certificates.
+The setting value is a pair of bitmaps.
+In the lower half, each set bit reflects an acceptable signing algorithm for provided certificates.
 Each bit MUST NOT be set if a proof signed in this way would be unacceptable to the sender.

 Bit 1 (0x00 00 00 01):
-: Always set.
-Indicates the ability to interpret requests for certificates.
+: ECDSA P-256 with SHA-256

 Bit 2 (0x00 00 00 02):
-: ECDSA P-256 with SHA-256
+: ECDSA P-384 with SHA-384

 Bit 3 (0x00 00 00 04):
-: ECDSA P-384 with SHA-384
+: Ed25519

 Bit 4 (0x00 00 00 08):
-: Ed25519
+: Ed448

 Bit 5 (0x00 00 00 10):
-: Ed448

-Bit 6 (0x00 00 00 20):
 : RSA-PSS with SHA-256 and MGF1 (minimum of 2048 bits)

-Bits 7-32:
+Bits 6-16:
 : Reserved for future use

 If no compatible signature algorithms have been proffered in SETTINGS by a peer, the frames defined in this specification MUST NOT be sent to them, with the exception of empty `USE_CERTIFICATE` frames.

+In the upper half, each set bit reflects an acceptable form of supporting data to include with the certificate.

+Bit 17 (0x00 01 00 00):
+: Always set.
+Indicates the ability to interpret requests for certificates.

+Bit 18 (0x00 02 00 00):
+: Indicates support for OCSP [RFC2560] supporting data.

+Bit 19 (0x00 04 00 00):
+: Indicates support for Signed Certificate Timestamp [RFC6962] supporting data.

+Bit 20-32:
+: Reserved for future use

 ## Making certificates or requests available {#cert-available}